 OTI’S Cup Hopes Step Out Around The Globe

-It is a big weekend of viewing for the ownership team with 11 starters in four different countries, a number of them potential horses.
+It is a big weekend of viewing for the OTI Racing ownership team with 11 starters in four different countries, a number of them potential Melbourne Cup horses.

-At Moonee Valley, they will be represented by former English stayer Young Rascal in the 2040m event and in-form stayer over 2500m in a benchmark 78.
+At , they will be represented by former English stayer in the 2040m event and in-form stayer over 2500m in a benchmark 78.

-Young Rascal was brought to Sydney last autumn by English trainer and won his Australian debut in the Manion Cup at .
+Young Rascal was brought to Sydney last autumn by English trainer William Haggas and won his Australian debut in the Manion Cup at Rosehill.

-He then started favourite in the Sydney Cup but finished seventh when he made an early run on a heavy track and couldn't sustain it.
+He then started favourite in the but finished seventh when he made an early run on a heavy track and couldn’t sustain it.

 OTI Racing then purchased a 50 per cent share in him and his owner Bernard Kantor, who founded international finance company Investec, kept the other half.

-, racing manager for OTI, said Young Rascal had settled in well at Archie Alexander's stables.
+Terry Henderson, racing manager for OTI, said Young Rascal had settled in well at ‘s Ballarat stables.

 “He’ll need more runs to get to his peak and 2040 metres is a short distance for him as since his debut over 1600 metres he hasn’t raced under 2200,” Henderson said.